Teenagers & Parents

 Parents may wonder what the best migraine treatment for their teenager is.
 While at-home remedies like breathing exercises, drinking plenty of water, engaging in mild exercise, and getting plenty of sleep may help ease or prevent symptoms, you can also ask your teen’s doctor about safer, drug-free alternatives like Nerivio [10].

-Nerivio offers children ages 12 and up a discreet and drug-free option to treat and prevent migraine.
+Nerivio offers adolescents ages 12 and up a discreet and drug-free option to treat and prevent migraine.
 An open-label clinical study demonstrated that the incidence of device-related adverse events is very low, supporting Nerivio’s safety and tolerance.
 Nerivio works safely and effectively by activating natural pain pathways to inhibit migraine and associated symptoms.

 Parental Support For Teens with Migraine